MewsSystems/gitbook-connector-api/use-cases.md

 When a new reservation is created within the event management software, it needs to be synced with Mews.
 This can be pushed into Mews using the [Add reservations](operations/reservations.md#add-reservations) operation.
 In order to ensure that the property can further manage individual companions to the group reservation via the integration, use the [Add reservation companion](operations/reservations.md#add-reservation-companion) or [Delete reservation companion](operations/reservations.md#delete-reservation-companion).

-### Adding products
+### Adding items

-One of the expected functionalities of an event management integration is to push product and service orders into Mews to the correct customer’s profile.
+One of the expected functionalities of an event management integration is to push items into Mews to the correct customer’s profile.
 This can be done using the operation [Add order](operations/services.md#add-order).

 ### Rates and availability